microsoft/ML-For-Beginners/7-TimeSeries/1-Introduction/README.md

 > Sketchnote by [Tomomi Imura](https://www.twitter.com/girlie_mac)

-In this lesson, and the following one, you will learn a bit about time series forecasting, an interesting and valuable part of a ML scientist's repertoire that is a bit lesser known than other topics.
-Time series forecasting, is a sort of 'crystal ball': based on past performance of a variable such as price, you can predict its future potential value.
+In this lesson and the following one, you will learn a bit about time series forecasting, an interesting and valuable part of a ML scientist's repertoire that is a bit less known than other topics.
+Time series forecasting is a sort of 'crystal ball': based on past performance of a variable such as price, you can predict its future potential value.

 [![Introduction to time series forecasting](https://img.youtube.com/vi/cBojo1hsHiI/0.jpg)](https://youtu.be/cBojo1hsHiI "Introduction to time series forecasting")